What is Health Services?

 If my child needs “blood work” can Health Services do this?

 Yes.
-You will need to make an appointment with the Nurse Practitioner so that she can assess the lab needs.
+You will need to make an appointment with our physician so that he can assess the lab needs.
 The student can get blood work done at Mercy Hospital or DLO here in Ada at the student’s expense.
 ECU Health Services is not responsible for student’s medical bills.